stfc/PSyclone/tutorial/practicals/LFRic/building_code/background/LFRic_kernel.md

 Looking at the `setval_field_w0_kernel_type` above, there are two main parts of an LFRic kernel:
-* Metadata that tells PSyclone how to operate on a kernel;
+* Metadata that tells PSyclone how to generate code to call a kernel;
 * Subroutine with the argument list, declarations and executable code.

 All of this is stored in a module.
 The naming convention for the module,